-Nearly every traveller’s first day in Kraków starts here: Rynek Główny (Main Market Square), the heart of Old Town Kraków.
+Nearly every traveller’s first day in Kraków starts in Rynek Główny (Main Market Square), the heart of Old Town Kraków.
 However you choose to arrange your schedule, you’ll end up back at Rynek Główny—whether by design or inadvertently.

 See that massive hall on Rynek Głowny?
 That’s Sukiennice (Cloth Hall), a marketplace that’s been rockin’ out mad bargains since the 15th century.
-Test out your haggling skills (yes, you can still do that outside of the Middle East) to snag some cool Polish souvenirs for your loved ones back home.
+Test out your haggling skills (yes, you can still do that outside of the Middle East!) to snag some cool Polish souvenirs for your loved ones back home.

-Above the “Grand Bazaar” invoking vibe of the lower Cloth Hall sits the Sukiennice Museum, the world’s biggest 19th-century Polish art exhibit.
-While it might not rival the Louvre, if you have a passing interest in art—or Polish history—you might enjoy a quick browse for minimal 2zł ($0.64) fee.
+Above the “Grand Bazaar” vibe of the lower Cloth Hall sits the Sukiennice Museum, the world’s biggest 19th-century Polish art exhibit.
+While it might not rival the Louvre, if you have a passing interest in art—or Polish history—you might enjoy a quick browse for a minimal 2zł ($0.64) fee.

 Old Town Kraków

 There’s absolutely zero chance I would have ever found this place on my own, but thanks to a friendly local, we snaked through the courtyard of the Polska Akademia Umiejętności at ulica Sławkowska 17 into a dark basement full of simple wooden dining tables to eat what may have been one of the most filling meals I’d eaten for such little money.

 The exhibits on Wawel Hill each command their own price, but if you have to choose, try the Royal Tombs in the Wawel Cathedral (12zł) and the Crown Treasury in Wawel Royal Castle (18zł in high season).
 Mondays can be hit or miss with opening times, so plan accordingly.

 Once you’re done exploring Wawel Hill, introduce yourself to Wawel Dragon, a badass (literally) fire-breathing dragon immortalized in bronze in front of his former mythical lair below the northwestern side of the castle walls.
 Watch your eyebrows!

 Not long ago Kazimierz, Kraków’s historic Jewish quarter, was a no-go zone.
-Outsiders rarely came, and the odd one that wound up here, would have discovered a dismal place far removed from the ageless beauty of Old Town.
+Outsiders rarely came, and the odd one that wound up here would have discovered a dismal place far removed from the ageless beauty of Old Town.